AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Project configuration.md

 |VODUpload|Static framework|Upload framework of ApsaraVideo VOD|[Download link on GitHub](https://github.com/aliyunvideo/VODUpload/releases)|
 |AliyunOSSiOS|Static framework|OSS upload framework|[Download link on GitHub](https://github.com/aliyun/aliyun-oss-ios-sdk/releases)|

 In the preceding frameworks, AliyunVideoCore, alivcffmpeg, and AlivcConan are dynamic frameworks.
-When you manually integrate and release dynamic frameworks, take note of the following points:
+When you manually integrate and release dynamic frameworks, take note of the following items:

 1. To add a dynamic framework, select the target.
 Then, add the dynamic framework in the **Embedded Binaries** section of the **General** tab.
 2. To submit an application to App Store, you must strip dynamic frameworks of the x86-based simulator architecture.
 Otherwise, your application will be rejected.
 You can strip dynamic frameworks of the simulator architecture by using one of the following methods: